axelspringer/polymorphia/README.md

 ## POJO (Plain old java objects) Codec for mongo db

+Polymorphia is an easy to use object document mapper for the JVM.
+It transparently maps your POJOs (Java entities, domain objects) to MongoDB BSON (eventually to MongoDB documents).
-You can use this codec to encode plain old java objects into a mongo database and to decode those back again into POJOs.
+You can use this codec to encode plain old java objects into a Mongo database and to decode those back again into POJOs with minimal configuration.

 ## Main features
  * compatible with JDK 11 (compiled with JDK 8)